 A good example is when you want to buy a specific car or house.
-Have you ever noticed how they start popping up everywhere?
+Have you ever noticed how they start to pop up everywhere?

 They were always there but you didn’t see them because you weren’t looking for them.
-Therefore, if you are looking for a particular problem, say wrong punctuation, you’ll easily see and correct them.
+Therefore, if you look for a particular problem, say wrong punctuation, you’ll easily see and correct them.